Guide for parents: if your child does not thrive at school

 The head teacher shall take all concerns seriously and is obliged to investigate what has happened.
 The head teacher is responsible for taking steps to bring the bullying and harassment to an end, and to ensure that your child can once again feel safe and happy.
-The head teacher should keep the parents informed of the action is taken .
-Both you as paren and your child have the right to be heard.
+The head teacher should keep the parents informed of the action that is taken.
+Both you as parent and your child have the right to be heard.

 Each school must have procedures in place to ensure a good school environment

 These procedures shall describe what the school is doing to safeguard the well-being of all pupils.
 This procedure states what the school is doing to prevent and to detect bullying and harassment.
 It says how they will respond when such behaviours occur.

 The procedures should be in writing so that you can read them.

 Read more about the school environment and the school’s obligations (text in Norwegian)

 What if the bullying happens after school is out?